Taking the SAT or ACT as a Student Who Is Blind or Visually Impaired

 - Ability to mark answers in the large-print test booklet

-If she needs extra time, she'll have to complete the ACT Assessment Application for Extended-Time National Testing.
-If she requires additional accommodations, such as braille or a personal reader, she'll have to fill out the Request for ACT Assessment Special Testing.
-For more information, she can check with her school's guidance office, or go online to www.act.org/aap/disab/index.html.
-The forms include information that has to be completed by the school and, again, should be submitted during the term before your daughter plans to take the test.
+If your child needs extra time, the ACT Assessment Application for Extended Time National Testing will have to be completed.
+If your child requires additional accommodations, such as braille or a personal reader, your child will have to fill out the Request for ACT Assessment Special Testing.
+For more information, your teen can check with the school’s guidance office.
+The forms include information that has to be completed by the school and, again, should be submitted during the term before planning to take the test.

 For more information see College Bound: A Guide for Students with Visual Impairments by Ellen Trief and Raquel Feeney.